markmoxon/c64-elite-flicker-free/README.md

 Commodore 64 Elite was written by Ian Bell and David Braben and published by Firebird, and is copyright &copy; D. Braben and I. Bell 1985.

+BBC Master Elite was written by Ian Bell and David Braben and is copyright © Acornsoft 1986.

+The code in the flicker-free patch was reconstructed from a disassembly of the BBC Master version released on [Ian Bell's personal website](http://www.elitehomepage.org/).

 The game disks in this repository are very similar to those released on [Ian Bell's personal website](http://www.elitehomepage.org/), but to ensure accuracy to the released versions, I've used disk images from the [Commodore 64 Preservation Project](https://archive.org/details/C64_Preservation_Project_10th_Anniversary_Collection) (it turns out that the disk images on Ian Bell's site differ slightly from the official versions).

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.